ebellocchia/bip_utils/README.md

 ## Base58

-This library is used internally by the other libraries, but it's available also for external use.
+This library is used internally by the other libraries, but it's available also for external use.\
-It supports both normal encode/decode and check_encode/check_decode.
+It supports both normal encode/decode and check_encode/check_decode with Bitcoin and Ripple alphabets (if not specified, the Bitcoin one will be used by default).

 **Code example**

     import binascii
-    from bip_utils import Base58Decoder, Base58Encoder
+    from bip_utils import Base58Decoder, Base58Encoder, Base58Alphabets

     data_bytes = binascii.unhexlify(b"636363")